forjoee/forjoee/README.md

 ## 🎯 Goals

-- Build more fun and useful tools for the web
+- Build more fun and useful tools for the web and mobile in the future too
 - Grow my skills and portfolio
 - Maybe turn one of my ideas into something big...